dentolos19/blog.dennise.me/_posts/2023-09-28-how-to-install-microsoft-office-with-your-own-configuration.md

 ## What's next?

-After installing Office, you should activate it.
+After installing Microsoft Office, you should activate it.
 If you already have a Microsoft 365 subscription, then just sign in with your own account to activate it.
-Or if work at a company or study at a institution, they will have most likely provided you with a subscription in your work or school account.
+Or, if work at a company or study at a institution, they will have most likely had already provided you with a subscription in your work or school account.

-If you are a developer with a GitHub account, then you're in luck!
+If you are a developer with an active GitHub account, then you're in luck!
 You are able to get a free Microsoft 365 subscription, [click here](https://developer.microsoft.com/microsoft-365/dev-program) for more information.

 That's all!
 See you next time... 👋